 To prepare for application into the program the prospective student must follow an undergraduate program which includes appropriate physical, biological, and behavioral science prerequisite courses before applying to the program.
 Click on Prerequisite Courses for a list of classes.

-A minimum score of 4.0 on the Analytical Writing portion of the General Aptitude Section of the GRE is recommended.
+A minimum score of 4.0 on the Analytical Writing portion along with minimum scores of 150 in both the Verbal and Quantitative portions of the General Aptitude Section of the GRE is strongly recommended.

 The DPT Program at CSULB utilizes two different applications:

-Applicants must also simultaneously apply to CSULB by submitting a completed CSU Post baccalaureate and Graduate Admissions Form available through CSUMentor or one can be obtained by contacting the University's Office of Enrollment Services, Brotman Hall 101, 1250 Bellflower Blvd., Long Beach, CA 90840.
-The University application filing period is from October 1 to December 1 of the year prior to admission.
+Applicants MUST ALSO simultaneously apply to CSULB by submitting a completed CSU Post baccalaureate and Graduate Admissions Form available through CSUMentor or one can be obtained by contacting the University's Office of Enrollment Services, Brotman Hall 101, 1250 Bellflower Blvd., Long Beach, CA 90840.
+The University application filing period is from October 1st of the year prior to admission to January 15th of the year of admission.
 To learn more about the CSUMentor application process, please visit the CSUMentor web site.

 Application to the University is a separate process than application to the Physical Therapy program.
 Admission to the University does not guarantee admission to the Physical Therapy Program and admission to the Physical Therapy Program is contingent upon being accepted by the University.
 Contact the Office of Enrollment Services for University application information and requirements for acceptance to the University.